Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

   end

   def install
-    resource("pycrypto").stage { system "python", "setup.py", "install", "--prefix=#{libexec}" }
+    resource("pycrypto").stage { Language::Python.setup_install "python", libexec/"vendor" }
   end
 end
 ```

-See [ansible](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/ansible.rb) for an example of a formula that does this well.
-The end-result means the user doesn't have to faff with `pip` or Python and can just run `ansible`.
+See [jrnl](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/jrnl.rb) for an example of a formula that does this well.
+The end-result means the user doesn't have to faff with `pip` or Python and can just run `jrnl`.

 [This script](https://raw.githubusercontent.com/tdsmith/labmisc/master/mkpydeps) can help you generate resource stanzas for the dependencies of your Python application.